gobeyondidentity/developer-docs/docs/sdks/kotlin-sdk/integrate-with-bi.md

  - Step 1: Configuring the Authenticator Config

-Make sure the [Authentication Config](docs/v1/platform-overview/authenticator-config#embedded) in the Beyond Identity Console is set to type `Embedded` and that the Invoke URL points to your application with either an App Scheme or a Universal Link.
+Make sure the [Authenticator Config](docs/v1/platform-overview/authenticator-config#embedded) in the Beyond Identity Console is set to type `Embedded` and that the Invoke URL points to your application with either an App Scheme or a Universal Link.

  - Step 2: Beyond Identity Authorize URL